Resident Membership Benefits

 Annual Meeting

-Residents are encouraged to attend and participate in this interactive program with leading surgeons who present on surgical complications in a variety of clinical areas.
+• Resident Organization Educational Program Residents are encouraged to attend and participate in this interactive program with leading surgeons who present on surgical complications in a variety of clinical areas.
 Residents can become involved in the organization that works for them and learn how they can play an important role.

 Dental Implant Conference

 The AAOMS Dental Implant Conference focuses on building communication and cooperation among patients, oral and maxillofacial surgeons and general dentists while presenting practical methods for delivering sophisticated implant care in the private practice setting.
 This unique continuing education experience is designed for oral and maxillofacial surgeons, other dental specialties and general dentists with a strong interest in the field of dental implants.
-Residents receive a reduced registration fee.
+Residents are offered a reduced registration fee.

 Resident Transitions into Practice Conference

 The ROAAOMS Executive Committee plans the Resident Transitions into Practice Conference: Preparing for Post-residency Life.
 The conference provides residents with essential non-clinical information to help with the transition from residency to practice.
-The registration fee is $100 for resident members.
+The registration fee is $200 for resident members.

 Clinical Trials Methods Course

 The AAOMS Clinical Trials Methods Course provides oral and maxillofacial surgeons – including faculty, residents, fellows and private practitioners – a broad overview of research methodology and clinical trial design.
 Ideally, a resident and a faculty mentor pair will attend the course.
 Residents also will have the opportunity to interact with course faculty and faculty from other programs.
-The registration fee is $200 for fellows/members and $100 for resident members.

 Clinical and Scientific Innovations for Oral and Maxillofacial Surgery (CSIOMS) conference